ideascube/ideascube/docs/install.md

     sudo apt-get install python-pip python-virtualenv virtualenvwrapper

-Create a virtualenv (we name it `ideasbox` here but the name is up to you):
+Create a virtualenv (we name it `ideastube` here but the name is up to you):

-    mkvirtualenv ideasbox
+    mkvirtualenv ideastube

 Install python dependencies: